p-ayam/Digital-Synthesis-Lab/README.md

 ### 1. Excel Files as the User End
 The assumption is that a summary of every item in the list of **Reactions**, **Reagents**, and **Users** is recorded -on the go- by the chemists in a commonly accessible Excel file (`/Data/lab.xlsx`).
 The file is equipped with data validation features to avoid the intake of faulty data.
 Here is a sample of each sheet:

-**a)** Excel sheet **Reactions** is filled with dummy data here:
+**a)** **Reactions** Excel sheet filled with dummy data:
 <br>
 <img src="https://github.com/p-ayam/images/blob/main/excel_reaction.jpg" alt="alt text" width="900" height="whatever">
 <br>
 "Temperature" values are recorded in Celsius.
-The last two columns ("User" and "Reagent_id") contain comma-separated values for the id-numbers of the chemists who conducted the reaction, and the reagents used for the synthesis.
+The last two columns ("User" and "Reagent_id") contain comma-separated values for the id-numbers of the corresponding chemists who conducted the reaction, and the reagents used for the synthesis.
 <br>
-**b)** Excel sheet **Reagents** is filled with dummy data here:
+**b)** **Reagents** Excel sheet filled with dummy data:
 <br>
 <img src="https://github.com/p-ayam/images/blob/main/excel_reagent.jpg" alt="alt text" width="630" height="whatever">
 <br>
-This information in this sheet could be helpful in inventory management, raising alarms for the chemicals that are out of their shelf life or for regulatory purposes (see section 2.2.
+This information in this sheet could be helpful in inventory management, raising alarms for the chemicals that are out of their shelf life, or for regulatory purposes (see section 2.2.
 Function (MySQL))
 <br>
-**c)** Excel sheet **Users** is filled with sample dummy data here:
+**c)** **Users** Excel sheet filled with dummy data:
 <br>
 <img src="https://github.com/p-ayam/images/blob/main/excel_user.jpg" alt="alt text" width="630" height="whatever">
 <br>

 ### 2. ETL Process and MySQL Database
 A collection of python codes (`main.py` and `writexl.py`) **extract, transform and load (ETL)** the data between the Excel file and the MySQL database.
-In this process, the comma-separated values in the two columns of the
+In this process, first, the temperature values are converted from Celsius to Kelvin beofre being saved in the database.
+Seconnd, the comma-separated values in the two columns of the
-**Reactions** Excel sheet ("User", "Reagent_id") get identified and saved separately in the database tables `reactions_users` and `reactions_reagents`, respectively.
-Also, the temperature is converted from Celsius to Kelvin.
-The transformed data are then loaded to a normalized MySQL Workbench database (`laboratory.sql`) that contains 5 tables: `reaction`, `reagents`, `users`, `reactions_reagents`, `reactions_users`, with the first three having a many-to-many relationship.
+**Reactions** Excel sheet ("User", "Reagent_id") get identified and are saved separately in the database tables `reactions_users` and `reactions_reagents`.
+The data are then loaded to a normalized MySQL Workbench database (`laboratory.sql`) that contains 5 tables: `reaction`, `reagents`, `users`, `reactions_reagents`, `reactions_users`, with the first three having a many-to-many relationship.
 The database schema is the following:

 <img src="https://github.com/p-ayam/images/blob/main/schema.jpg" alt="alt text" width="630" height="whatever">

 The data from the reactions, the reagents and the users that are collected in the Excel file (`lab.xlsx`) could be deleted on the go to keep a lean file size.

-Additional features like View and Function are also defined for the database which will be discussed in the following:
 <br>
 <img src="https://github.com/p-ayam/images/blob/main/schema%20on%20workbench.jpg" alt="alt text" width="200" height="whatever">
 <br>
+Additional features like View and Function are also defined for the database which will be discussed in the following:

 ### 2.1.
 View (MySQL)

-Apart from the ETL process, additional features like **Views** and **Functions** are defined for the database that allows for an overall statistical overview of the laboratory's performance.
+Apart from the ETL process, additional features like **Views** and **Functions** are defined for the database that allow access to a statistical overview of the laboratory's performance.
 These calculations are conducted in the MySQL database, making use of the entire dataset available from the beginning of the record-keeping.
-The results of these calculations are then updated and shown in the Excel file's **Overview** sheet, each time that new data come to the database (refer to the `main.py` file where _Making Use of Views_ is discussed).
+The result of these calculations is then updated and shown in the Excel file's **Overview** sheet, each time that new data is loaded to the database (refer to the `main.py` file where _Making Use of Views_ is discussed).
 Three pieces of information are exclusively derived from the Views:

 **a)** The Overview sheet in the Excel file shows an updated total number of reactions and people that use each reagent in the lab (View=`reagent_user`).
 This View is generated based on the following MySQL code:
 ```